Jingtian1989/matrix/README.md

 #	matrix

-Matrix is a matrix multiply demostration demostrate the effect of cache conflict on SMP.
+Matrix is a matrix multiplication demostration demostrate the effect of cache conflict on SMP.

 ##	Commands